bryanwweber/orbital-mechanics-notes/classical-orbital-elements/classical-orbital-elements.md

 ## $\omega$, the Argument of Periapsis

 In the [perifocal reference frame](./perifocal-frame.md), periapsis occurs at a true anomaly of 0°.
 The argument of periapsis determines how far around the orbit you have to go, starting at the ascending node, before you get to periapsis.
-This definition is shown in {numref}`fig:definition-of-argument-of-periapsis`.
+This definition is shown in @fig:definition-of-argument-of-periapsis.

 ```{code-cell} python
 :tags: ["remove-input"]